dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 4. Clearly Non-Public

 ## Bucket 1: Public Contract
-*Clear [violation][breaking-change] of public contract.*
+*Clear [violation of public contract][breaking-change].*

 Examples:
-* renaming or removing of a public type, member, or parameter
+* Renaming or removing of a public type, member, or parameter
-* changing the value of a public constant or enum member
+* Changing the value of a public constant or enum member
-* sealing a type that wasn't sealed
+* Sealing a type that wasn't sealed
-* making a virtual member abstract
+* Making a virtual member abstract
-* adding an interface to the set of base types of an interfaces
+* Adding an interface to the set of base types of an interfaces
-* removing a type or interface from the the of base types
+* Removing a type or interface from the the of base types
-* changing the return type of a member
+* Changing the return type of a member
 * ...or any other [incompatible change][breaking-change] to the shape of an API

 [breaking-change]: breaking-change-rules.md#source-and-binary-compatibility-changes

 ## Bucket 2: Reasonable Grey Area
-*[Change of behavior][behavioral-changes] that customers would have reasonably* *depended on.*
+*[Change of behavior][behavioral-changes] that customers would have reasonably depended on.*

 Examples:

-* throwing a new/different exception type in an existing common scenario
+* Throwing a new/different exception type in an existing common scenario
 * An exception is no longer thrown
 * A different behavior is observed after the change for an input
 * decreasing the range of accepted values within a given parameter
 * A new instance field is added to a type (impacts serialization)
-* change in timing/order of events (even when not specified in docs)
+* Change in timing/order of events (even when not specified in docs)
-* change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)
+* Change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)

 These require judgment: how predictable, obvious, consistent was the behavior?